gromacs/releng/docs/releng.rst

 Input environment variables
 ---------------------------

-The following environment variables are used by the releng scripts for input from the Jenkins job (or from a workflow build script):
+The following environment variables are used by the releng Python scripts for input from the Jenkins job (or from a workflow build script):

 ``GROMACS_REFSPEC`` ``REGRESSIONTESTS_REFSPEC`` ``RELENG_REFSPEC``
   Refspecs for the repositories used for fetching the change to build.